 A bit of self-catering can really help you keep your eating plan (and budget) on track.

 Eating out is often a necessity and one of the absolute joys of travelling to new destinations.

-Tip: Avoid the breads, get any dressings or sauces on the side and you’ll be many steps ahead of the game.
+Tip: Avoid the bread, get any dressings or sauces on the side and you’ll be many steps ahead of the game.

 In the same vein, ask for smaller serves.
-(Particularly important in the USA where portion sizes seem to be huge).
-Many restaurants will be happy to oblige and while it might seem like better value for money to get the bigger serves, in the long run this is a false economy.
+(Particularly important in some places where portion sizes seem to be huge).
+Many restaurants will be happy to oblige.
+While it might seem better value to get the bigger serves, it is a false economy in the long run.